jasonm23/onlisp-markdown/onlisp.md

   2. The most speciﬁc primary method (what we used to call).
   3. All after-methods, from least speciﬁc to most speciﬁc.

-Notice also that instead of being a single function, a method becomes a four- part structure.
+Notice also that instead of being a single function, a method becomes a four-part structure.
 To deﬁne a (primary) method, instead of saying:

 ```
 (setf (gethash ’move obj) #’(lambda ...))